RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 - VTK 9.3.0   (very important that the version number is larger than 9.3 - something to do with direction cosines in medical scans)
 - SimpleITK
+- sci-kit learn
 - requests

+You might be better of installing with PIP than Conda (our experience with VTK).

 ## Tools